jaechanjo/TIFF/docs/HowToUse.md

 All commands should be executed within the `TIFF/` subfolder

 ## infer.py
-This script orchestrates a comprehensive system execution to generate customized animations utilizing text prompts and reference image, soure motion video.
+This script orchestrates a comprehensive system for generating customized animations using text prompts, reference images, and source motion videos.
+It is the inference code with BiRefNet removed, as proposed in the paper.

 ### 1. Run Python